 Phenylketonuria (PKU) is a genetic disorder.
 It occurs when the body cannot break down a substance in food, called phenylalanine.
 As phenylalanine builds up in the blood, it causes brain damage.
+A simple test for newborns can detect PKU.
 Early detection and intervention with a special diet can prevent intellectual disability and result in normal growth and development.

 PKU is a genetic disorder that prevents the normal breakdown of a protein found in some foods.
 Proteins are made up of building blocks called amino acids; in PKU, the body cannot break down the amino acid phenylalanine.
 Because phenylalanine cannot be broken down (metabolised) normally, it builds up in the blood and tissues.

 This build-up prevents the brain from developing properly.
 Progressive intellectual disability results if PKU is not treated from early infancy.
 With treatment, children with PKU can grow and develop normally.